platformengineerid/aiven-devportal/docs/platform/howto/manage-backup-to-another-region.rst

 * Does your service has a backup in another region created?
 * What is the status of the secondary backup?
 * What is the target region of the secondary backup?
-* What is the replication lag between the primary region and the secondary region?
+* What is the replication lag between data availability in the primary region and the secondary region?

 Use the console
 '''''''''''''''